kaisubr/MIDIVisualizer/README.md

 ## This fork
-* After images are exported, executes a simple Bash script to stitch together the images.
+* After images are exported to the selected directory, executes a simple Bash script to stitch together the images.
-* If an audio (mp3) is provided, it will sync accordingly with preroll delay.
+* If an audio (mp3) is provided in the selected directory, it will be overlayed on the video and synced accordingly with preroll delay.
 * Video export demo [https://youtu.be/f6s6f1UncyQ](https://youtu.be/f6s6f1UncyQ).
 It looks like Synthesia, which is pretty cool!
 Not intended to be official or anything, it's just something I wanted to play around with.
 If you want to reproduce results, I'm on Kubuntu 19.10.
 [Released here.](https://github.com/kaisubr/MIDIVisualizer/releases)

 ## MIDI Visualizer